Fraisedesneiges/cayu-backend/README.md

     <img width="850" height="auto" src="ressource/GithubActionsLogs.PNG"\>
   </p>

-  > As for for Eslint, we implemented aswell automated Jest's unit test on each **push** on all branch via **[Husky 🐶](https://typicode.github.io/husky/#/?id=automatic-recommended)**, the goal here is to ensure that each dev of the team don't create side effects and implement breaking change without slowing their dev process on each commit.
+  > As said before, we implemented aswell automated Jest's unit test on each **push** on all branch via **[Husky 🐶](https://typicode.github.io/husky/#/?id=automatic-recommended)**, the goal here is to ensure that each dev of the team don't create side effects and implement breaking change without slowing them too much (you can skip test with --no-verify in your push command)